Steve Pavlovic: Early career

-Pavlovic was born in Canberra in 1966.
-He began working in the music industry in the mid 1980s in Sydney managing local power pop trio The Plunderers.
+Pavlovic was born in Canberra in 1966 and is of Croatian descent.
+He began working in the music industry in the mid-1980s in Sydney managing local power pop trio The Plunderers.
 He also started booking live music venues (including The Palace and Landsdowne Hotel) with bands like The Celibate Rifles, Ratcat, Hummingbirds, The Clean, Straitjacket Fits and The Cruel Sea.